michal-eclipse/mastermind/src/README.md

          2. next if there are no exact guesses, if one of the field's color in guess is present in the secret but on the different place the guessing result adds white field to the guessing result field sequence.
          3. if no field's color is guessed the guessing result shows 4 fields with no color (empty).
          4. there can't be empty fields either at the beginning or in between of the result sequence fields.
-3. if by the end of the 8th turn result is not guessed, player looses the game, else the game is won.
+3. If by the end of the 9th turn result is not guessed, player looses the game, else the game is won.